codersclub/DRKB/database/sybase/tsql/triggers/index.md

    /*Explicit NULL:

-     \"if update\" is true for both columns.
+     "if update" is true for both columns.

      The trigger is activated.*/